 The Judge or steward will have three cards marked 'Left', 'Centre' and 'Right' or some other clearly defined choice.

-The handler will draw one card to ascertain which two objects are to be retrieved.
+The judge has the option of setting the choice for the entire class and announcing during the walk through time, OR the handler will draw one card to ascertain which two object is to be retrieved.

-The handler may then cue the dog to retrieve one of the named objects.
+The handler may then cue the dog to one of the named object.